 (E) The last date for a meeting at which the interim committee will consider and take final action on bill drafts.

-(2.7) Each interim committee shall adhere to the following procedures for making bill requests:
+(2.7) Each interim committee shall adhere to the following procedures for and limitations on making bill requests:

 (A) Bills must be requested during a single interim committee meeting set for requesting legislation and must be approved by a majority of the legislative committee members.
 The Office of Legislative Legal Services will only draft bills that are requested and approved in accordance with this subparagraph (A);